Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 • Go on a hike at the base of the famous Matterhorn

-Day 1: Zurich - Chur - Scuol
+Tag 1: Zürich - Chur - Scuol

-In the morning, explore Zurich on your own, borrow a free bike with «Züri rollt» or join a guided city tour.
-After the tour, grab some take-away lunch and have it on the train to Chur.
+Explore Zürich in the morning at your own pace, rent a free bike with "Züri rollt" or join a guided city tour.
+After the tour, you can grab a takeaway lunch and enjoy it on the train to Chur.

 Fluss Rheinschlucht WaldVorderrhein schlängelt sich durch die Rheinschlucht (Foto: Seraina Zellweger)